rubocop/rubocop/manual/auto_correct.md

 $ rubocop --safe-auto-correct
 ```

-In 2018, RuboCop began to annotate cops as `Safe` or not safe.
+In RuboCop 0.60, we began to annotate cops as `Safe` or not safe.

 > - Safe (true/false) - indicates whether the cop can yield false positives (by
 >   design) or not.